-The following discharges of stormwater runoff require coverage under this permit, unless the Secretary determines the discharge requires coverage under an individual permit:
+The following discharges of stormwater runoff require coverage under this permit or General Permit 3-9050, unless the Secretary determines the discharge requires coverage under an individual permit:

 - 1. Discharges of stormwater runoff from new, redeveloped, and expanded impervious surfaces, if: - a.
-The new impervious surfaces are equal to or greater than one (1) acre; - b.
-The redeveloped portion of the existing impervious surface is equal to or greater than one (1) acre; - c.
+The new impervious surfaces are equal to or greater than one-half (1/2) acre; - b.
+The redeveloped portion of the existing impervious surface is equal to or greater than one-half (1/2) acre; - c.
 There is a combination of expansion and redevelopment of an existing impervious surface, such that the total resulting impervious surface is equal to or greater than one (1) acre; or - d.
-There is an expansion of existing impervious surfaces greater than 5,000 square feet where the total resulting impervious surface is equal to or greater than one (1) acre, or consecutive expansions occurring after July 4, 2005 exceed 5,000 sq. ft. and result in the impervious surface totaling one (1) acre or more. - 2.
+There is an expansion of existing impervious surfaces greater than 5,000 square feet where the total resulting impervious surface is equal to or greater than one (1) acre, or the cumulative expansions occurring after July 4, 2005 exceed 5,000 sq. ft. and the total resulting impervious surface is equal to or greater than one (1) acre. - 2.
 Renewals of the following previously issued authorizations for discharges of stormwater runoff: - a.
 Projects previously authorized under an Individual State Stormwater Discharge Permit (INDS); - b.
-Projects previously authorized under General Permit 3-9015; and - c.
-Projects previously authorized under General Permit 3-9010.
+Projects previously authorized under General Permit 3-9015; - c.
+Projects previously authorized under General Permit 3-9010;